-- Title: Medical and dental management of Alagille syndrome: A review - Authors: Berniczei-Royko A, Chałas R, Mitura I, Nagy K, Prussak E. - Study Design: Meta-analysis
+- Title: Medical and dental management of Alagille syndrome: A review - Authors: Berniczei-Royko A, Chałas R, Mitura I, Nagy K, Prussak E. - Study Design: Narrative Review

 - Alagille Syndrome (AS) affects several organs and body parts; of particular interest to dentists are affects on the oral cavity: - May have damage to the teeth, salivary glands, periodontium, & mucous membranes; may have enamel opacities, hypomineralization, and hypoplasia of tooth enamel; and presence of talon cusps in primary and permanent teeth has been reported - Many oral/dental changes occur after liver transplantation, which is very often necessary.
-Graft rejection is a major complication, caused mainly by pre- or postoperative infection from a variety of sources - Because the oral cavity harbors numerous pathogenic bacteria, it is recommended that before surgery, all carious cavities should be treated and restored, teeth classified for the extraction should be removed, periodontium has to be healthy, and oral hygiene must be very good
+Graft rejection is a major complication, caused mainly by pre- or postoperative infection from a variety of sources - Because the oral cavity harbors numerous pathogenic bacteria, it is recommended that before surgery, all carious lesions should be treated and restored, teeth classified for the extraction should be removed, periodontium must be healthy, and oral hygiene must be very good

-- The most important points are careful observation, accurate diagnosis, and planned management of such patients, especially during the patient's formative years, to prevent complications.
-Aggressive preventive oral care and consultations with medical specialists before any invasive procedure are obligatory.
-All this can improve quality of life in patients with Alagille syndrome because it allows them to receive invasive procedures, such as liver transplants and bone grafts. - All dental treatment must be performed in collaboration with the physician, who will prescribe proper drug selection, and use of antibiotics as a prophylaxis or in a case of bleeding after extraction control of hemostasis.
-After surgery, all patients require regular dental control visits because of permanent and continuous immunosuppressive treatment. - The monitoring of oral and general health conditions and the achievement of specific protocols of prophylaxis are helpful in the prevention of complications and are fundamental to obtain the best results with liver transplantation improving the quality of life of these patients.
-By improving the oral health of transplant recipients, the chances that the transplanted liver will become infected are much reduced, increasing the likelihood of a successful surgical outcome.
+- The most important points are careful observation, accurate diagnosis, and planned management of such patients.
+Must have aggressive preventive oral care and consultations with medical specialists before any invasive procedure. - All dental treatment must be performed in collaboration with the physician, who will prescribe proper drug selection, and use of antibiotics as a prophylaxis or in a case of bleeding after extraction control of hemostasis.
+After surgery, all patients require regular dental control visits because of permanent and continuous immunosuppressive treatment. - By improving the oral health of transplant recipients, the chances that the transplanted liver will become infected are much reduced, increasing the likelihood of a successful surgical outcome.